TriplePanicLabs/grindurus-protocol/README.md

 ---

-## 8. What Parameters Are Changeable and by Who
-- **Owner**: Can modify core contract parameters, such as oracle addresses and initial configuration, via `initCore`.
-- **Agent**: Can update:
-  - Strategy configuration (`setConfig`).
-  - Maximum long or hedge positions (`setLongNumberMax`, `setHedgeNumberMax`).
-  - Volatility, fees, and thresholds (`setPriceVolatilityPercent`, `setOpFeeCoef`, etc.).

----

-## 9. How Deposit Works
+## 8. How Deposit Works
 - **Action**: Deposit `quoteToken` into the strategy pool.
 - **Steps**:
+  1. instantiate start timestamp
+  2. `quoteToken` is transferred from the gateway
+  3. make invest (caclulate initialLiquidity)
+  4. put `quoteToken` to lending protocol

+## 9. How Deposit2 Works
+- **Action**: Deposit `baseToken` with specified `baseTokenPrice` into the strategy pool.
+- **Steps**:
+  1. Check that long position is not bought or used all liquidity
+  2. Check that liquidity is not hedged
+  3. `baseToken` is transferred from the gateway
+  4. put `baseToken` to lending protocol
+  5. recalculate all position related params

+## 10. How Deposit3 Works
+- **Action**: Deposit `quoteToken` into the strategy pool.
+- **Steps**:
+  1. Check that long position used all liquidity
+  2. Check that liquidity is not hedged
-  1. `quoteToken` is transferred from the depositor.
+  3. `quoteToken` is transferred from the gateway
-  2. Tokens are added to the pool's liquidity balance.
-  3. The deposit amount is tracked for future operations.
+  4. swap `quoteToken` to `baseToken`
+  5. make invest (recaclulate initialLiquidity)
+  4. put `baseToken` to lending protocol
+  5. recalculate all position related params

 ---

-## 10. How Withdraw Works
+## 11. How Withdraw Works
 - **Action**: Withdraw `quoteToken` from the pool.
 - **Steps**:
-  1. Verifies sufficient liquidity in the pool.
-  2. Transfers the requested amount to the withdrawer's address.
-  3. Adjusts the pool's liquidity.
+  1. Checks that no liquidity is used
+  2. Take `quoteTokenAmount`
+  3. transfer `quoteTokenAmount` to withdrawer

 ---

-## 11. How Exit Works
+## 12. How Exit Works
 - **Action**: Exit all positions and withdraw all assets.
 - **Steps**:
-  1. Fetches all `baseToken` and `quoteToken` from lending protocols.
+  1. Fetches all `baseToken` and `quoteToken` from lending protocols or fund storage.
   2. Transfers tokens to the owner's address.
   3. Resets `long` and `hedge` positions to their initial state.

 ---

-## 12. How `long_buy` Works
+## 13. How `long_buy` Works
 - **Action**: Executes a buy operation for `baseToken` in a long position.
 - **Steps**:
   1. Calculates the amount of `quoteToken` required.